Climb Credit Risk-Share Loans

 Higher Approval Rates

 Most importantly, this model allows us to approve more students with all FICO scores.
-Because we believe in the career-advancing power of our programs—and our school partners believe enough to truly invest in student success—we can approve and help enroll these students who may have been left behind with other lenders.
+Because we believe in the power of career-focused programs — and our school partners believe enough to truly invest in student success — we can approve and help enroll these students who may have been left behind with other lenders.

 Improved access and enrollment